ICARA Disclosure

 CAM does not have any other capital instruments aside from share capital in issuance.

 The level of regulatory capital that must be held to absorb losses is the Own Funds Threshold requirements.
 This report has been based on the fact that CAM is an SNI firm for the purposes of IFPR and ICARA.
-CAM held zero assets in its own name over the financial year and has received FCA approval to relinquish CASS permissions (Jan 2024) following receipt of Auditor’s 30 September 2023 limited assurance report.
+CAM received FCA approval to relinquish CASS permissions (Jan 2024) following receipt of Auditor’s 30 September 2023 limited assurance report.

 Given that CAM is an SNI investment firm, the own funds requirements is the higher of the following two items: